Phone: 01 506 888 77 229

-Yes any foreigner, resident or non-resident has the same rights as a citizen, except for voting rights at presidential and municipal elections and can therefore purchase and own Costa Rica real estate legally.
+Yes any foreigner, resident or non-resident has the same rights as a citizen, except for voting rights at presidential and municipal elections, and can purchase and own Costa Rica real estate legally.

 There are only two exceptions:

-Why do most people forms a Corporation when buying property or real estate in Costa Rica?
+Why do most people form a Corporation when buying property or real estate in Costa Rica?